yoursunny/NDNts/packages/dpdkmgmt/README.md

 This package enables interaction with [NDN-DPDK high-speed forwarder](https://github.com/usnistgov/ndn-dpdk).
 It can create faces for the NDNts application, and perform prefix registrations.

-NDN-DPDK forwarder should be configured as follows:

-* Management listener on TCP.
-* Socket faces enabled.

 Currently, there are several limitations using this package:

 * Data plane uses UDP transport, which does not deliver the best performance.